hawkinsw/CPPTimes/writing-functions.md

 hg: 5
 ```

-That's a really important point that we don't want to skip over!
-Anything that generates a value is known as an expression, remember?
-Well, in functions that do *not* return `void`, the `return` statement in the function specifies to what the value of the function-call expression will evaluate.
+At the risk of sounding like a broken record, anything that generates a value is known as an expression, remember?
+Until we started learning how to write our own functions, where that value came from was a little murky.Now we know that the `return` statement in the body of the function implementation specifies to what the value of the function-call expression will evaluate.

 If we call the function with the argument `false`, the output is